-If they are learning new topics or subjects at school bring them to the library to find more resources and learn with them.
+If children are learning new topics or subjects at school, bring them to the library to find more resources and learn with them.

 As their reading skills develop, the library is the perfect place for a child to try out different genres.
 Not enjoying picture books?
 Try a non-fiction about their favourite sport.
 Obsessed with unicorns?
 Junior Fiction is bursting with stories about unicorns, dragons, ninjas and more.

 Make sure you get them their own library card, so they can document and track their own books.
 Yes, this little process helps with their early literacy too!